antifuchs/ShareWithBunny/assets/README.md

 these to lighten up the appearance of ShareWithBunny.
 Thanks to all creators!!

+# Converting the AppIcon asset to PNG files

+1. Install `svgexport`: `npm install -g svgexport`
+2. run `make` in this directory.
+3. Open `./output` and drag all the PNG files to their place in the AppIcon section.

 # Attribution for EmojiOne assets

 [1f430.svg](1f430.svg) is a copy of